MitocGroup/www/process/PROC-001-onboarding.md

 - Scroll Down the page to the list of modules and Click on Activate all modules
 - Important note : Be sure to disable “Block pop-up windows” in your browser
 - Launch Course by order

+NOTE: To learn more about AWS, check out this Open Guide - https://github.com/MitocGroup/og-aws